Avoiding And Treating Mosquito Bites

 They can affect our health, since mosquitoes can carry harmful diseases.
 These diseases can cause sickness and can even cause you to end up in the hospital.
 Here are some ways you can avoid them, and how to treat mosquito bites if you have already been bitten.

-If you own a home, you may want to consider mosquito misting in Charleston, SC.
-Mosquito misting in Charleston, SC involves misting your backyard with a professional mosquito repellent.
+If you own a home, you may want to consider mosquito misting.
+Mosquito misting in Charleston, SC involves misting your backyard with professional backyard mosquito control systems.
 This creates a barrier between your home and mosquitoes, as well as other insects.
-This will help with mosquito control not only in Charleston, SC, but also in the surroundings of your home.
+This will help with mosquito control not only in Charleston, SC but also in the surroundings of your home.

 Wear Loose, Long Sleeves And Long Pants

 The best way to avoid getting a mosquito bite is to cover up your skin.
 The more covered up you are the less likely you are to get bitten.
 Wearing loose clothing serves two purposes.
 Not only is it more bearable to wear in hot humid weather, but many times mosquitoes can bite right through your clothes, and not break skin if it is of thin material.

 If you are planning to attend an outdoor event, avoid dark colored clothing if you want to avoid mosquitoes.
 Mosquitoes tend to be attracted to dark colored clothing, they like the contrast of a dark color where they can hide and feast on your skin.
 Consider light colors such as white, gray, and any pastel tones.
 This way, mosquitoes won’t be able to find you as easily.

 After you get a mosquito bite, it can be extremely difficult not to scratch.
 Scratching is one of the very first things we all want to do once we have been bitten, since many times the itch can become unbearable.
 However, scratching can break the skin and allow an infection to begin, so you never want to scratch.
 Instead, you want to apply a cold compress, to help cool down the area and relieve some of the itch.